teenageengineering/videolab/README.md

 Toolkit for designing midi-controlled video content.

-Please read the Wiki for details.
+Please read the wiki for details.